Working at Battered Women’s Support Services means making real change in the lives of women!

 - Be personable, flexible and self-directed

-- Member in good standing of the Law Society of BC
+- Be member in good standing of the Law Society of BC

 Respond via email: